Get immigration help you can trust. Book a consultation with one of Moving2Canada’s recommended Canadian immigration consultants.

 Express Entry candidates may register with the Canada Job Bank, a free public resource used to help Canadian employers identify and select workers possessing the skills they require.
 This step used to be mandatory, but became voluntary as of June 2017.

-Candidates in the Express Entry pool who have not yet been selected are able to improve their profile and score.
+Candidates in the Express Entry pool who have not yet been selected are able to improve their profiles and scores.
 They can do this by submitting new and updated information.
 Examples include: increased language proficiency scores, educational credentials assessments, adding additional foreign work experience or Canadian work experience, and obtaining a provincial nomination.
 See our tips for improving your CRS score.

 Immigration, Refugees and Citizenship Canada (IRCC) conducts Express Entry draws at regular intervals (usually every two weeks).
 In these draws, Express Entry candidates above a certain rank are invited to apply for Canadian permanent residence.
 If a candidate is not invited, their profile will expire after 12 months, at which point they may submit a new profile.